ocaml/dune/doc/overview.rst

    `dune-workspace` file.

 -  **project**: a collection of source files that must include a `dune-project` file.
 It may also contain one or more packages.
-Instructions to build files in a directory are contained in a `dune` file in this directory.
+A project consists in a hierarchy of directories.
+Every directory (at the root, or a subdirectory) can contain a `dune` file that contains instructions to build files in that directory.
 Projects can be shared between different applications.

 -  **package**: a set of libraries and executables that opam builds and installs as one.